imahdio/HTML-Essential-Training/01-HTML/README.md

 > It marks up the content of a site.<br>We can call up the pre-built functionality of web browsers through using certain HTML.|It provides visual styling and layout for everything on the web page|It creates more powerful interactivity
 > -simple structure no programming logic , loops or functions <br> -declarative language|-bit more logic and computer science structure|
 > -It’s resilience and robustness|-it’s a bit fragile and powerful and resilience|-most powerful and fragile
-> -if something is missing or spelled wrong , it just guesses their meaning and fixes it and displays the page anyway.|-if something goes wrong , browsers skip that section and not apply that styling.|-if something wrong with the code , or the browser is too old to know what that code means , the browser stops and won’t run that javascript.
+> -if something is missing or spelled wrong , it just guesses their meaning and fixes it and displays the page anyway.|-if something goes wrong , browsers skip that section and not apply that styling.|-if something wrong with the code , or the browser is too old to know what that code means , the browser stops and won’t run that javascript which make javascript more fragile.

 > -Having all three languages means that developers can combine these qualities.
 Resilience, robustness and power.
 > -Do as much as possible in the more robust parts of the stack of these languages, and then use the rest of the stack to make the site better.

+mark up-annotate or correct text for printing, keying, or typesetting

 call up- if you call up information on a computer, you make the computer show it to you